Seyi85/StriveExercisesWk1Day5MCA/README.md

 Making another change to the file.
 Just for checking
-This is my first time using GitHub properly well... "properly" lol
+This is my first time using GitHub properly well... "properly" lol This is my final change on this file for the day.
+I hope!